 7 Stunning Stats on Employer Branding

-Survey data strongly indicates that employer branding both impacts candidate decisions and helps employers connect with those who will be the best fit for the role.
+Survey data strongly indicates that employer branding impacts target audience (candidates) decisions and helps employers connect with those who will be the best fit for the role.
 Here are some of the most convincing findings from LinkedIn and Glassdoor respectively.

-- Not having an idea of what it’s like to work for an organization is the number one obstacle candidates experience when job hunting.
+- Lack of job description is the number one obstacle candidates experience when job hunting.

 - 75% of candidates will consider the employer brand before they decide to apply.